diarmuidw/PythonBook/Chapter2.md

 ## Conclusion

 In this section, we introduced the fundamental concepts of OOP in Python, including objects, encapsulation, inheritance, and polymorphism.
-These concepts provide a powerful and flexible way to design and build complex applications.# Chapter 2: Object Oriented Programming in Python
+These concepts provide a powerful and flexible way to design and build complex applications.

 # Creating and Using Classes